-We pick up where we left off last month in this two-part series exploring emerging technologies that are starting to shape or have a high probability of shaping, the future of our industry.
-If you haven’t read Part 1 on the emerging technologies that are worth keeping your eyes on, it’s worth doubling back but this article can be read as a standalone.
-Part 2 focuses in on the strategic trends that are also working to shape the conversation around technology in the maritime sector.
+We pick up where we left off last month in this two-part series exploring emerging technologies that are starting to shape, or have a high probability of shaping, the future of our industry.
+If you haven’t read Part 1 on the emerging technologies that are worth keeping your eyes on, it’s worth doubling back, but this article can be read as a standalone.
+Part 2 focuses on the strategic trends that are also working to shape the conversation around technology in the maritime sector.

 Table of Contents

 WHY ADD TRENDS?

 What we learned in 2019 was influenced by our work on 2038: A Smart Port Story.
 Throughout 2019, we brought out Parts 2 and 3 of 2038, and it was in these parts that we had the unique ability to move beyond just talking about technology to really exploring its impact on humans, society, and the interaction between them.
 It’s in these broader social and strategic trends that we also see a true ability for our industry to shape, and be shaped by, technology as a possible solution to challenges familiar and new.

 There are three strategic technology trends that are worth retaining a focus on in 2020: ecosystems, data standards, and the rise of APIs.
 None of these items should come as a surprise, but they are all worth a quick recap.

 If 2018 was the year of blockchain in the port industry, 2019 was most certainly the year of the Port Community System (PCS).
 As an example, PCSs are one example of two ecosystem trends that are worth pointing out, but first, let’s define ecosystem.
 The dictionary defines an ecosystem as a group of interconnected and interacting parts.